Julia Gillard’s recent comment on a Republic should send shivers down the spines of all loyal Australians.

 It is obvious that Prince Charles and Prince William are unsuitable for the job as Australian head of state; even if they wanted the job which seems highly unlikely.

-It is degrading that no Australian is considered suitable to this country’s top job.
+It is degrading that no Australian is considered suitable for this country’s top job.

 It is degrading to hold that office one has to be an Anglican.